stonepros/stone/doc/dev/developer_guide/essentials.rst

 IRC
 ---

-In addition to mailing lists, the Ceph community also communicates in real time using `Internet Relay Chat`_.
+In addition to mailing lists, the Stone community also communicates in real time using `Internet Relay Chat`_.

 .. _`Internet Relay Chat`: http://www.irchelp.org/